basitsk09/test/README.md

   /**
    * Fetches branch details from the server based on the entered branch code.
+   * Updated to use the new payload structure.
    */
   const handleSearch = async () => {
     if (!branchCode || branchCode.length < 5) {